Registering your Car in California

 NOTE: The above rules do not hold true for military members or those in their family.

-Once you have become a resident of California, please visit your DMV office and turn in:
+Once you have become a resident of the state of California, please visit your DMV office and turn in:

-- Form REG 343 for titling and registering, signed by all owners along with lienholder information, if it applies.
+- Form REG 343 for titling and to register your vehicle, signed by all owners or a third party along with lienholder information, if it applies.

 - Commercial vehicles must have Form REG 4008 all filled out and ready to go.